 During snowstorms, providers work around the clock.
 At 5am when they’re finishing a route so driveways are clear for work in the morning, the margin for error increases.
 Leon M. was speechless when he woke up to find that his Pro Joseph H. plowed his lawn rather than his driveway.

 To be fair, the driveway is between two identical trees about 6 ft to the right of the photo you’re looking at (see the basketball hoop above).

 The customer was definitely surprised but thankfully had a good sense of humor about it and appreciated his Pro coming back to plow his actual driveway.
 Did we mention not a lick of damage was caused?

 5. Precision is the hallmark of a professional.

-When clearing snow, you’re most efficient using the plow and generally clear from causing incidental damage that snowblowers and shovels are more likely to inflict when clearing snow near cars in the plow area.
-On the other hand, when mistakes happen, they are generally the worst (best? describing mistakes feels like “not” going to school on opposite day).
+When clearing snow, you’re most efficient and generally less likely to cause incidental damage using a plow.
+Snowblowers and shovels are more likely to inflict damage when clearing snow near cars in the plow area.
+On the other hand, when landscaping accidents happen they are generally the worst (best? describing mistakes feels like “not” going to school on opposite day).

 In this case, John A was in the money when he dropped his plow, but a slight angle in his steering put him deep in the red (gray, the car is definitely gray).